NickLiffen/uniRecommender/README.md

 #####  Home Page

 1. Allow users to enter more fields apart from university type and location.
-E.G predicated grades.
+E.G predicted grades.

 #####  Recommend Page